SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    key-path-expression --> ``\`` type-OPT ``.`` key-path-components
    key-path-components --> key-path-component | key-path-component ``.`` key-path-components
    key-path-component --> identifier

+..
+FUTURE syntax-grammar

+   As of 2017-04-19 Joe Groff says he expects to only implement property names for WWDC.
+More stuff will land later.

    key-path-component --> identifier ``?``
    key-path-component --> ``[`` function-argument-list ``]``